alishaburgfeld/AllYouCanExercise/README.md

    // a way to potentially refactor these session states into one function:
    // search for "custom hook" https://chatgpt.com/share/67f3d8fb-12f8-800f-9475-560f78c153f4

+9. need to figure out how I want to view my workouts and exercises. also, do I want to clear the active workout upon saving the workout?

 May need to read this with testing with MUI Material UI: https://jskim1991.medium.com/react-dont-give-up-on-testing-when-using-material-ui-with-react-ff737969eec7